Jeffro-ot/Abraham/OT-Maps/ReadMe.md

 Abraham OT Maps are 100% free!
 And should be credited to Jeffro@OtLand.

-If you are looking for custom pieces, you can ask me on OtLand, but as of now, my time is of now is very limited.
+If you are looking for custom pieces, you can ask me on OtLand, but as of now my time is very limited and pieces would take some time, not rushed.

 I do accept donations!
 I don't request or require them.
 You can get more information from me by PM at Otland.